constraintAutomaton/Traveling-with-a-Map/content/related_work.md

 Link Traversal Query Processing (LTQP), is a SPARQL querying paradigm that aims at answering queries by exploring the web using the follow-your-nose priniple of linked data [](cite:cites hartig2016walking).
-The query execution start by the dereferencing of URLs called [seed URLs](cite:cites hartig2016walking), with the purpose of injesting their data inside an internal data source, next new data sources are obtained by recursively dereferencing particular IRIs following a user defined lookup policy called reachability criteria [](cite:cites Hartig2012).
+The query execution start by the dereferencing of URLs called [seed URLs](cite:cites hartig2016walking), with the purpose of injesting their data inside an internal data source, new data sources are obtained by recursively dereferencing particular IRIs following a user defined lookup policy called reachability criteria [](cite:cites Hartig2012).

+Given the lack of a priori statistical information about the data sources and also the knowledge of which data source will contribute to the results bag, it is challenging to create a query plan.
+Hence the state of the art approach has been to rely on divers heuristic [](cite:cites Hartig2014) for the join ordering.

+The number of HTTP request has been identified as a major performance bottleneck [](cite:cites hartig2016walking) hence the research

+We need to talk about blocking and not blocking opration "SIHJoin: Querying Remote and Local Linked Data" {:.todo}

 ### Adaptative query planing